eaasi/user-handbook/source/guide/publishing.rst

 How to publish Base and Software Environments
 =============================================

-To publish a Base or Software Environment from your local node to the network, locate the selected environment in the *Private* sub-section of the "Base Environment" tab of the Environments overview page.
+To publish a Base Environment from your local node to the network, locate the selected environment in the *Private* sub-section of the "Base Environment" tab of the Environments overview page.
 In the "Actions" dropdown menu, select "Details":